codebytaaron/Welcome/README.md

 ║                                                              ║
 ║  This is where I build, test, and ship projects.             ║ ║                                                              ║
-║  To get in touch: go back to my bio and click the link.      ║ ║                                                              ║ ║  Want the best stuff?
-Check my pinned repos first.           ║ ║                                                              ║ ╚══════════════════════════════════════════════════════════════╝
+║  To get in touch, go back to my bio and click the link.      ║ ║                                                              ║ ║  Check out my pinned repos for my best work.                 ║ ║                                                              ║ ╚══════════════════════════════════════════════════════════════╝